I don’t usually talk too much about my personal life on this blog, but I do have some big news!

 We got the email telling us a decision had been made on day 59.
 Then we watched the UPS tracker while we waiting for my passport and other documents to be returned.
 I would finally find out the decision once I got my package.

 For us, it was even more dramatic than normal, as UPS had messed up my address.
 We had to wait an extra day for delivery!
 When the letter finally arrived, I was nervous to open it.
 I knew I should be granted the Visa but I also knew there could always be a mistake.
 I felt such a sense of relief when I confirmed I got my Visa.

 Arriving in England with a UK Spouse Visa

-Then, the last step in moving to England was to collect my residence card.
+Then, the last step in moving to England from the USA was to collect my residence card.
 You are supposed to do this within 10 days of entering the country.
-I went to the local Post Office as directed on my letter.
+I went to the local Post Office in Norwich as directed on my letter.
 Waited in line for a little bit and then got my card.
 Whew!
 I am all official now!

-I am really excited for this next phase in my life.
-It is going to be an adjustment, and I know I have a lot to learn about how things work in England.
-Still, I am really happy that Russell and I are together properly.
+I am excited about this next phase in my life.
+It is going to be an adjustment.
+As an American citizen moving to the UK, I know I have a lot to learn about how things work in England.
+Still, I am happy that Russell and I are together properly.

 Some of the details of the process for the Spouse Visa will have changed since I got mine in 2017, so be sure to do your research.